 The term “internal finance” (or internal sources of finance) itself suggests the very nature of finance/capital.
-This is the finance or capital which is generated internally by the business unlike finances such as loan which is externally arranged by banks or financial institutions.
-The internal source of finance is retained profits, the sale of assets, and reduction / controlling of working capital.
+This is the finance or capital generated internally by the business, unlike finances such as loans that banks or financial institutions externally arrange.
+The internal source of finance is retained profits, the sale of assets, and the reduction/control of working capital.

 Finance is a constant requirement for every growing business.
-There are several sources of finance from where a business can acquire finance or capital which it requires.
+There are several sources of finance from which a business can acquire finance or capital which it requires.
 But, the finance manager cannot just choose any of them indifferently.
-Every type of finance has different pros and cons in terms of cost, availability, eligibility, legal boundaries, etc. Choosing the right source of finance is a challenge.
+Every type of finance has different pros and cons regarding cost, availability, eligibility, legal boundaries, etc. Choosing the right source of finance is a challenge.
 We need to have an in-depth understanding of the characteristics of the source of finance.
 Let us focus first on the internal source of finance/capital.

 - What are Internal Finance / Internal Sources of Finance?

 - Sale of Assets

 - Reduction or Controlling of Working Capital

 Internal sources of finance are the sources of finance or capital for businesses generated by the business itself in its ordinary course of operations.

 The key characteristic is that there is no outside dependency for catering to capital needs.
 Internal sources of finance are:

 Retained profits/earnings are called the internal source of finance for a business because they are the end product of running a business.
 The phenomenon is also known as ‘Ploughing Back of Profits.’
 Retained profits can be defined as the profit left after paying a dividend to the shareholders or drawings by the capital owners.

 Retained Profits / Retained Earnings = Net Profits – Dividend / Drawings